jundalisay/spblist/content/en/research/aristotle/ethics/book-02/chapter-01.md

 None of the Moral Virtues comes to be in us merely by nature*.
 This is because things in mature cannot be changed by custom.

-> *Superphysics Note: We argue that morality is a  natural force.
-It is merely not as immediate as that of the physical forces.
+{{< n n="We argue that morality is a  natural force.
+It is merely not as immediate as that of the physical forces." >}}

 A stone, for instance, by nature gravitates downwards.
 It could never be brought to ascend by custom, not even if it were thrown up 10,000 times.